 STAY AWAY JOE 1968

 I can’t with this one.
 True I don’t like Westerns, but Stay Away Joe is beyond terrible.
 Elvis plays a Native American guy in the rodeo.
 Burgess Meredith and Joan Blondell costar.
-Will never ever watch this again – just terrible.

 I had to take this DVD out of the wrapper after 20 years.
-Nancy Sinatra costars with Elvis in Speedway and does have a song of her won, which bugs me.
+Nancy Sinatra costars with Elvis in Speedway and does have a song of her own, which bugs me.
 Bill Bixby (from Clambake) again costars with Elvis.
 Elvis plays a race car driver – there are actual NASCAR drivers in Speedway.
 Elvis’s character owes back taxes and Nancy Sinatra’s character is with the IRS (who also sings in nightclubs apparently).

 LIVE A LITTLE LOVE A LITTLE 1968